An Introduction to Medicine

 - Homework tasks are set daily to allow learners to reflect on and consolidate what they have learned in the day, as well as prepare for the next day.

 - A cultural programme including visits to places of cultural significance around Oxford, such as museums, galleries and exploring the breathtaking architecture.
 One full day excursion per week is also included.

 - The minimum level to take this course is B2 (upper-intermediate).
 All students are interviewed prior to the course to assess their suitability.

-Refinement of eloquence in the English language and a deep understanding of economics.
+Refinement of eloquence in the English language and a deep understanding of medicine.